In this part of the course we show you how to find articles on a particular topic, within Web of Science. Topics covered are:

 You can search Web of Science in several ways.
 The basic search is the default:

-On the startpage of Web of Science you find one search bar (you can add more by clicking the link Add row).
-You select a search field in the drop down menu at the right side.
+On the startpage of Web of Science you find one search bar (you can add more by clicking the button + Add row).
+You select a search field in the drop down menu.

 You can search by, for example: